qsus/gomoku/README.md

 ## Journey
 It is likely that playfive's design and technology will become the core and other pages will be made, possibly from scratch, around that.
 - move piskvorky.cz
-- check all the current code for venerabilities and open source it
+- check all the current code for vulnerabilities and open source it
 - create game database
+- create unified login